 My passion for energy and perfection coupled with my deep interest in the knowledge of Chinese culture leads me to practice tai chi, chi kung and meditation on a daily basis.
 I love to do it in nature and connect with the Five Elements, feeling their energy and the messages that they send us as informational vibrations when we connect to their frequencies.
 I come from a culturally mixed family and never felt much connection to British culture, but I found meaning in the teachings of the Taoists because they reflect our relationship with nature, something that is as alive today as it was thousands of years ago.
 This relationship with nature and the energy around us is something I feel, something anyone who tunes in can experience and feel.
 Taoist practice is a useful tool to do this, but any virtuous and energy awakening practice or anything that connects us with nature is deeply healing and has a similar effect.

 I was introduced to Taoism in 2008 when I studied a degree in Five Elements Acupuncture at the College of Traditional Acupuncture, through which I gained a licentiate in Acupuncture and a BA degree (2:1).
-I am also a qualified Bowen Technique therapist and studied Chi Nei Tsang with Master Chia, as well as learning Chi Nei Tsang and Karsai Nei Tsang in Chiang Mai with Ong at Ong's Thai Massage School in Chiang Mai.
+I am a qualified Bowen Technique therapist and studied Chi Nei Tsang with Master Chia, as well as learning Chi Nei Tsang and Karsai Nei Tsang in Chiang Mai with Ong at Ong's Thai Massage School in Chiang Mai.
 Ong learnt and practiced therepeutic women's massage in China, Japan and Thailand.
-As well as practicing Taoist Acupuncture and Bowen Therapy I practice a system of Taoist and Tantric bodywork massage based on Mal Weeraratne's system of Emotional Detox through Bodywork.
+I practice a system of Taoist and Tantric bodywork massage based on Mal Weeraratne's system of Emotional Detox through Bodywork.